sai-harsha-k/Project_jobEasy/README.md

 # Project_jobEasy
-Prerequisites
+Prerequisites:

 Python installed on your system.
 Flask, a Python web framework.
-Install it using pip install flask.
+Install it using - pip install flask.
 NLTK for natural language processing.
-Install it using pip install nltk.
+Install it using - pip install nltk.
 Joblib for loading the model.
-Install it using pip install joblib.
+Install it using -  pip install joblib.
 Steps to Run the Website
 Clone the Repository: First, clone the repository to your local machine using Git: